-When the physician is concerned about the behavior or clinical progress (or lack thereof) of a patient being treated with an opioid analgesic, it usually is advisable to seek a consultation with an expert in the disorder for which the patient is being treated and an expert in addiction.
-Physicians place themselves at risk if they continue to prescribe opioids in the absence of such consultations.22 competitively binds opioid receptors and is the antidote to acute opioid toxicity.
-With proper education, patients on long-term opioid therapy and others at risk for overdose may benefit from being prescribed (1) a naloxone kit containing naloxone, syringes, and needles; (2) Narcan® Nasal Spray, which delivers a single dose of naloxone into one nostril via a prefilled intranasal spray; or (3)
+When the physician is concerned about the behavior or clinical progress (or the lack thereof) of a patient being treated with an opioid analgesic, it usually is advisable to seek a consultation with an expert in the disorder for which the patient is being treated and an expert in addiction.
+Physicians place themselves at risk if they continue to prescribe opioids in the absence of such consultations [17].

+CONSIDER PRESCRIBING NALOXONE ALONG WITH THE PATIENT'S INITIAL OPIOID PRESCRIPTION.
+Naloxone competitively binds opioid receptors and is the antidote to acute opioid toxicity.
+With proper education, patients on long-term opioid therapy and others at risk for overdose may benefit from having a naloxone kit containing naloxone, syringes and needles or prescribing Evzio3® which delivers a single dose of naloxone via a hand-held auto-injector that can be carried in a pocket or stored in a medicine cabinet to use in the event of known or suspected overdose [4].